10 World Cup star signings... who turned out to be total failures

 Stephane Guivarc'h (Newcastle)

-The striker played in most of France’s matches at the 1998 World Cup – including the final – twice finished as top scorer in Ligue 1 and was even praised by Bleus legend Michel Platini.
-Yet although the tournament ended in success for the host nation, Guivarc'h’s failure to net on home soil was an ominous sign of things to come in English football.
+The forward played in the bulk of France’s games throughout the 1998 World Cup, had a fine track record of netting goals in French football and was even lauded by none other than Michel Platini.
+“He’s one of the most underrated forwards in the game,” claimed Platini on the eve of the tournament, but Guivarc'h’s failure to find the net throughout the tournament was an ominous sign of things to come in English football.

-Snapped up for £3.5m by Newcastle that summer, the World Cup winner scored just once for the Magpies (on his debut against Liverpool), and was duly sold to Rangers after only eight months on Tyneside.
-Thankfully for him, things improved at Ibrox and beyond.
+Signed for £3.5m that summer, World Cup winner Guivarc'h found the net just once in eight months for the Magpies.
+He was promptly sold to Rangers, with Dalglish grumbling: “Stephane never really fitted in here.”
+A disastrously expensive flop.

-In a Romania team of stellar talents, few shone more brightly at the 1994 World Cup than the striker, who scored braces against Colombia in the group stage and Sweden in the quarter-finals.
-West Ham boss Harry Redknapp attempted to buy him numerous times, but Raducioiu didn’t arrive at Upton Park until 1996.

 Kleberson (Manchester United)

 “I had offers from other clubs but they weren’t Manchester United.
-What I promise the fans is to give my all on the pitch from the outset,” said the Brazil international, whom Alex Ferguson had kept tabs on since he won the World Cup in 2002.
+What I promise the fans is to give my all on the pitch from the outset,” said the Brazilian midfielder, whom Alex Ferguson had kept tabs on since he won the World Cup in 2002.

 Yet Kleberson – who was unveiled at Old Trafford in 2003 alongside fellow new signing Cristiano Ronaldo – struggled to impose himself on the English game.
-Niggling injuries prevented him from fulfilling his potential, and the midfielder was sold to Besiktas in 2005 after making just 20 league appearances for the Red Devils.
+Niggling injuries prevented him from fulfilling his potential, unlike the Portuguese starlet.

-The speedy 22-year-old German winger appeared to have the world at his feet after some sparkling displays for Jurgen Klinsmann’s hosts at the 2006 World Cup.
-La Liga outfit Real Betis splashed out €6m on him, but Odonkor’s career in Spain was ruined by lengthy spells in the treatment room.

-After five years and just 51 appearances, Odonkor cut a disconsolate figure as he slunk back to German second-tier side Alemannia Aachen.
-A single season at Hoverla followed in 2012/13, before chronic knee and hip injuries forced him to retire at just 29.
+“I was unlucky,” he reflected later, “but I view my time at United as an opportunity missed.”
+Manchester United fans who saw him would undoubtedly concur.

 Get the best features, fun and footballing frolics straight to your inbox every week.